 Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.
 For more information, see "Surveying Business Uncertainty" by David Altig, Jose Maria Barrero, Nick Bloom, Steven J. Davis, Brent Meyer, and Nick Parker, NBER Working Paper No. 25956, February 2020.
+The vertical dashed lines shown in the plots mark the start of the COVID-19 pandemic.
 The distribution of sales growth rates across firms remains wider than before the pandemic.
-January 2017-December 2024
+January 2017-May 2025